 - Designed to handle chunked transfer encoded streams if necessary (I was unable to test this, because I couldn’t find any station that uses this encoding).

-- Stereo dB levels can be read directly from the chip and be used to drive VU meters from PWM pins.
+- Stereo dB levels can be read directly from the chip and be used to drive VU meters from PWM pins (or DACs on ESP32).

 Below is a flow chart of the initial connection, followed by the streaming process (basically a finite state machine).
 In practice, it all comes down to determining each incoming byte’s function within the stream by keeping track of some counters and states.
 Once the actual streaming has started, an incoming byte can be one of the next types: